UK police vow no let-up in security as Games near end

 Metropolitan Police Assistant Commissioner Chris Allison, the national Olympic security co-ordinator, added without elaborating that any counter-terrorism action that had taken place was part of “business as usual”, suggesting it had not been Olympics related.

-“We recognise that we still have three days to go, three very important and very busy days, and therefore we won’t be taking our eye off the ball,” he told Reuters.
+“We recognize that we still have three days to go, three very important and very busy days, and therefore we won’t be taking our eye off the ball,” he told Reuters.

 “The key for me is making sure that the Games pass off safely and 10.8 million people have a fantastic time.
 And that’s what we are seeing at the moment...I’ve always said the focus should be on the sport and that is where it is.”